Drackend99/C-plus-plus-guide/README.md

 2. ```ofstream```: A stream to write to files
 3. ```fstream```: A stream to both read in and write to files

 Files can be manipulated using streams the same way we use ```cin``` and ```cout```.
 The only difference is we have to open and close the file, so our changes are applied to it.
-To open a basic file, we'd do the following:
+To open a basic file and write something to it, we'd do the following:

 ```
 #include <iostream>